ukncsc/zero-trust-architecture/README.md

 # Zero trust architecture design principles

 Zero trust is an architectural approach where inherent trust in the network is removed, the network is assumed hostile and each request is verified based on an access policy.
 To learn more read our [introduction to zero trust](Introduction-to-Zero-trust.md).

+## **What is this guidance for?**

 The principles within this guidance will help you design and review a zero trust architecture that meets your organisations individual requirements.